 This course may be used as a third year of mathematics required for graduation.
 This course is for students interested in Social Sciences, Health Sciences, Business, and Industry.
 Course content includes: Sample Space, Statistical Models, Binomial and Normal Distribution, T-Distribution, and Chi-Square Distribution.
-This is an elective course that can be used as a 3rd math credit.

-College Statistics - 0310C

-Full Year - 1 Credit Grade 11-12
+College Statistics (College Credit Available) Course# 0310C Full Year - 1 Credit Grade 11-12